** Zopa review updated October 10th, 2017 **

 In October 2016, Zopa’s CEO announced the company was finally operating at a profit and that it would continue to do so in the future.
 While this is good news for lenders, it will be nice to see some history of Zopa’s profitability over the next few months.

 Zopa received my first investment in late 2016.
 I only invest in the higher paying Plus product because the added risk has netted me 3%+ in expected extra returns.
-I set all capital and interest payments to reinvest.
-I plan on performance testing Zopa for an additional six months to decide whether or not to continue.
-I’ll be paying close attention to missed loan payments and to Zopa’s account changes.
+I used to set all capital and interest payments to reinves but since the return rate targets were lowered to the mid 4% range, I decided not to reinvest.
 The low-risk Classic and Access accounts will be taken out behind the shed and out to rest in December 2017.
 I think the removal of the Safeguard Provision fund means increased risks to lenders’ and I certainly wouldn’t invest in the low paying Core account.
 If you are risk averse, there may be better options such as Lending Works, Growth Street and even Assetz Capital.
 The beauty of Zopa is you don’t need much of an investment strategy.
 Just choose your product, decide what to do with payments and you are done.

 Zopa Review Conclusion

-Zopa’s recent account changes have led me to question if I’d invest if I were a new lender.
-The answer is I’m not sure.
+Zopa’s recent account changes have led to me to begin exiting the platform as for me, the risks are no longer worth the returns.
 With the removal of the Safeguard fund in December 2017, it will be interesting to see future performance.
 I don’t think the new Core account is worth the risk since the returns are relatively low for a non-protected product.
 I do like Zopa’s strong track record and longevity and I hope that they will continue to lead the peer to peer industry forward.

-Despite the downsides, Zopa does makes it very simple for anyone to invest in peer to peer lending by offering two simple products with different returns and risks.
+Despite the downsides, Zopa makes it simple for anyone to invest in peer to peer lending by offering two simple products with different returns and risks.
 The newly introduced ISA will be appealing to those looking for tax relief.
-The lower risk Core product won’t win any return awards so for me, the Plus product is worth the added risk for the higher returns.
 High lender demand is creating cash drag so you can expect your returns to be lower than advertised until borrower demand increases.
-Despite the issues, I still think Zopa’s worth a look but only time will tell if it remains the strong peer to peer lending powerhouse it once was.
+Despite the issues, Zopa’s will still appeal to those looking to place money with a company that has the longest track record in the peer to peer lending sector.
+Only time will tell if it remains the strong peer to peer lending powerhouse it once was.